Sara Bernardini

 Organisation

-I am the Associate General Chair of AAAI-23 and a co-chair of the Bridge Program at AAAI-23.
+I am the co-chair of the Bridge Program at the 39th Annual AAAI Conference on Artificial Intelligence (AAAI-25).

 Editorial